samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> Run 10min up to Easy-Moderate, RPE 6 to warm up, then repeat 10 Hard, RPE 9,
+> Run 10min up to Easy-Moderate, RPE6 to warm up, then repeat 10 Hard, RPE9,
-> 1-minute efforts, recovering for only a minute after each; run 10min Easy, RPE
+> 1-minute efforts, recovering for only a minute after each; run 10min Easy,
-> 4 to cool down for a total of about 40 minutes of running
+> RPE4 to cool down for a total of about 40 minutes of running

 ### Thursday